-Get on your at-home clothes, sit back, and prepare yourself to binge watch some of the best Italian TV.
+Get on your at-home clothes, sit back and prepare yourself to binge watch some of the best Italian TV shows.

-While it may seem counterintuitive, one of the best ways to learn a language is to do what most of us do with television shows: binge watch episodes until we can’t binge watch anymore!
+While it may seem counter-intuitive, one of the best ways to learn a language is to do what most of us do with television shows: binge watch til you drop!

-So, why am I specifically suggesting you binge Italian TV shows, exactly?
-Television is a great way to hear Italian the way it’s naturally spoken, learn useful slang and informal language, and to hear similar vocabulary again and again related to the content of your chosen show.
+So, why am I specifically suggesting that you learn Italian by binging TV shows?
+Watching Italian TV shows is a great way to hear Italian the way it’s naturally spoken, to learn useful slang and informal language and to hear vocabulary related to the content of your chosen show.

-That’s why binge watching is uniquely useful to language learning because you’ll hear vocabulary related to the content of the show over and over again, a repetitive method that’s great for helping new words and grammatical constructions stick.
+That’s why binge watching is uniquely useful to language learning: You’ll hear vocabulary related to the content of the show over and over again, a repetitive method that’s great for helping new words and grammatical constructions stick.

 Take that, nay-sayers!

-In addition to benefits of binge watching Italian TV, I also have a few other tips.
-Make sure to keep a list of new words and grammatical constructions that you come across in the show you’re watching.
-This will help you understand Italian better and be a quick reference for the future.
+You can’t just play the shows and hope something will stick, though!
+To really make the most of your Italian TV show study session, keep a list of new words and unfamiliar grammar that you come across in the show you’re watching.
+Actively watching in this manner will help you understand Italian better, and the list will become a good reference for the future.

-We mentioned FluentU’s program in the introduction, but if you haven’t signed up yet and you enjoy learning with videos, it might be the program that’s been missing from your Italian-learning life!
+Before you dive into full-length TV shows, you can ease into the challenge with more bite-sized authentic videos from FluentU.
+If you haven’t signed up yet and you enjoy learning with videos, it might be the program that’s been missing from your Italian-learning life!